alonzi/DAACS-Intro-to-R/README.md

 1. write our first program - 'hello world'
 2. working directories and paths and files ..... oh my.

-# Part II: The building blocks
+# Part II: Reading code
 In this part we will get to know the main R building blocks: Functions, Packages, Variables, and Data Structures.
 More importantly we will learn some R helpers, double most importantly '?'.

 ## Functions